opadotun-taiwo/opadotun-taiwo/README.md

 - 👋 Hi, I’m @opadotun-taiwo
-- 👀 I’m interested in software engineering career
+- 👀 I’m interested in using software engineering principle to solve problem in my data professional career
-- 🌱 Proficient with MERN stack technologies
+- 🌱 Proficient with Python and javasacript stack
-  - 💞️ I’m looking to collaborate on software projects
+  - 💞️ I’m looking to collaborate on software/data projects

 <!---
 opadotun-taiwo/opadotun-taiwo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.